basho-labs/terraform-riak/README.md

 ### Destroying

-To destroy provisioned infrastructure, simply replace 'apply' with 'destroy' in the commands above.
+To destroy provisioned infrastructure, simply replace `apply` with `destroy` in the commands above.
 Run the command from the relevant `working` subdirectory.
 For example:

 ```bash
 $ cd [TR-HOME]/working/kv-2.1.3-rhel6